-If you are totally and permanently disabled and meet the Total & Permanent Disability definition, your Total & Permanent Disability cover as at the Date of Disablement will be payable.
-You may also be able to access your Super Savings - Corporate Accumulation account balance.
+If you are totally and permanently disabled and meet the Total & Permanent Disability definition, your Additional Total & Permanent Disability cover as at the Date of Disablement will be payable, as will any defined Total and Permanent Disablement Benefit.
+You may also be able to access your Additional Accumulation account balance.